OuhscBbmc/data-science-practices-1/ch-automation.md

        openxlsx    (== 4.0.17)
     ```

     A downside is that it can be difficult to set up a identical machine in a few months.
-Sometimes these packages have depend on packages that are incompatible with other package versions.
+Sometimes these packages depend on a package version that is incompatible with other package versions.
 For example, at one point, the current version of dplyr was 0.4.3.
 A few months later, the rlang package (which wasn't explicitly specified in the list of 42 packages) required at least version 0.8.0 of dplyr.
 The developer on the new machine needs to decide whether to upgrade dplyr (and test for breaking changes in the pipeline) or to install an older version of rlang.

     A second important downside is that this approach can lock all the user's projects to specific outdated package version.